michaelliebman/troubleshooting-moip/troubleshooting-moip.md

 root server to authoritative server, for a sort of DNS traceroute.
 If you have a lot of DNS queries to run, you can enter interactive mode by leaving off the target address.

+If you prefer a GUI, NirSoft offers DNSDataView for Windows.
+It will only query a limited set of record types.
+But it can create reports.
+Diagnosing DNS issues sometimes means following a trail of CNAMEs and reverse lookups, which DNSDataView will automate for you.

 :::